kyleblee/kyleblee.github.io/_posts/2018-01-26-practicebuddy_rails_app_with_jquery_front_end.markdown

 }
 ```

 A user can still access individual `lick#show` pages (at their specific URL) the way they used to—with an HTML request to the `licks#show` action—from other parts of the site.
-This is still the default when navigating from the homepage where AJAX hasn’t been implemented yet.
+This is still the default when navigating from the homepage where AJAX hasn’t been implemented yet, for example.

 ***Notes#index and Notes#new***

-I have also added a new feature to the site: *Notes*.
-This is meant to be a tool that practicing musicians can use to leave themselves bits of advice, track changes, or perhaps give themselves feedback over time. *Notes* are simple, and they provide their value mostly by adding additional information / interactivity to the `licks#show` views.
+I have also added something new to the project: *Notes*.
+This feature is meant to be a tool that practicing musicians can use to leave themselves bits of advice, track changes, or perhaps give themselves feedback over time. *Notes* are simple, and they provide most of their value by adding additional information / interactivity to the `licks#show` views.

 *note.rb*
 ```